Austin Youth Orchestras

 Membership Requirements

 Membership in the Austin Youth Symphony Orchestra is open to all interested students who qualify through the audition process.
-Must have at least three years of orchestral experience either in AYO orchestras or public/private school.
-String students from schools with orchestra programs must be a member in good standing in their school orchestra.
+Students must have at least four years of orchestral experience either in AYO orchestras or public/private school and be in the 9th grade.
+Students from schools with orchestra programs must be a member in good standing in their school orchestra.
 Wind and percussion students must be members in good standing in their school band programs.
-Membership in the AYO program is contingent upon return of the membership acceptance form with the school orchestra/band director's signature verifying that the student is a member in good standing in the school orchestra/band program and payment of the tuition fee.
+Membership in the AYO program is contingent upon the submission of the membership acceptance agreements and payment of the tuition fee.

 Rehearsals